 Educate Yourself First – Be Your Own Advocate!

 When people say, “Doesn’t everyone have ADHD nowadays?”
 I nod and say, yes.
-And doesn’t everybody have height?
-And weight?
-And intelligence?
+And doesn’t everybody have height? weight? intelligence?
 The question is, how much?

-The beauty of doing this is that, as you continue to learn about ADHD, figure out your challenges, and try new strategies, or start a treatment plan, you can re-do the test every few weeks to track your progress!
+The beauty of doing this is that, as you continue to learn about ADHD, figure out your challenges, and try new strategies, or start a treatment plan, you can re-do the ADHD tests every few weeks to track your progress!

 Life is not going to suddenly be rainbows and sunshine, but if you keep moving forward, it gets better and better.
 (But never as quickly as we’d like!
 Ha!)

 If you have any doubt about the value of getting a diagnosis, our Comprehensive Guide explains why a diagnosis is important and how to make the most of the process.

 What a doctor SHOULD do is give you a full assessment.
 We talk about what that looks like in the videos here.

-It took some follow-up studies on ‘the Ritalin kids’ from 60’s and 70’s to prove that a lot of ADHD folks were still struggling with the same stuff as adults.
+It took some follow-up studies on ‘the Ritalin kids’ from 60’s and 70’s to prove that a lot of ADHD adults were still struggling with the same stuff as adults.

+It’s Never Black or White.
 Any ADHD diagnosis is a judgment call—there’s no blood test for ADHD.
 Not yet.

 It’s not an obvious disorder, unlike a broken arm, asthma attack, or being a Kardashian.

 There are still a few doctors out there who don’t believe ADHD is real.
 So they misdiagnose or dismiss it!
 (I know, it is so infuriating.
 It’s why we are doing all we can to educate!)

 How to find a good doctor?
 The kind you see on TV shows?

 One ADHD specialist suggested finding a doctor who is just starting their practice, as they will have had far more training on ADHD than a family physician who has been at it for 30 years.

 Try It On

 If you’re suffering from a broken arm, learning more won’t improve things much.
 For ADHD, learning more makes a huge difference.

 An ADHD coach can help guide you, and we have lots of information about coaching on TotallyADD, including a Directory to help you find a coach who is specifically trained to deal with ADHD.

 We’ve also filled our shop with the books that we think are the best.
 (I’m not being snotty when I say, ‘If you’re a reader.’
 40% of people with ADHD having Learning Disorders.)